10 March - 13 April 2021

-The invitation from the Swedish HEI where you will be employed must show that you are welcome to carry out your planned research there.
+The invitation from the Swedish HEI where you will be employed shall show that you are welcome to conduct your planned research there.
 By signing the application in Prisma, the administrating organisation confirms this undertaking.

 The invitation shall be addressed to you as applicant, cover the period shown in this call and include:

 - how the applicant’s proposed research relates to the research conducted at the department or research team involved